nopphons/cs186/hw2/README.md

 ## Disk-Partitioned UDF Caching

 Now comes the moment of truth!
 We've implemented disk-based hash partitioning, and we've implemented in-memory UDF caching -- what is sometimes called [memoization](http://en.wikipedia.org/wiki/Memoization).
 Memoization is very powerful tool in many contexts, but here in databases-land, we deal with larger amounts of data than memoization can handle.
 If we have more unique values than can fit in an in-memory cache, our performance will rapidly degrade.
 Thus, we fall back to the time-honored databases tradition of divide-and-conquer.
-If our data does not fit in memory, then we can partition it to disk once, read one partition in at a time (think about why this works (hint: rendezvous!)), and perform UDF caching and evaulation one partition at a time.
+If our data does not fit in memory, then we can partition it to disk once, read one partition in at a time (think about why this works (hint: rendezvous!)), and perform UDF caching, evaluating one partition at a time.

 ### Task 4: Implementing `PartitionProject`